m8ngotree/mlsys/progress.md

 # Progress

+## November 10
+Day 18 of ML Systems: I worked on understanding Kernel 7 from Simon Boehm's blog in the evening.
+I initially had trouble understanding the linearization of the shared memory for the B matrix as well as the access patterns but I got Claude to explain it with visualizations which really helped me figure it out.
+I have the day off tomorrow so planning on finishing studying the rest of the kernels and moving on to something else.

 ## November 9
 Day 17 of ML Systems: I worked on understanding Kernel 6 from Simon Boehm's blog and implemented my own version of it.
 I worked on a matmul kernel with more optimizations such as transposition of shared memory, vectorized memory loading, and register blocking.
 I achieved 90.7% percentile performance on LeetGPU for B200.
 One of my tweets got liked by @therealkmans who works on LeetGPU.